crufter/tiredd/README.md

+# TIREDD

+Tirred is an open source reddit clone

 This Readme is copied from https://crufter.com/toy-open-source-reddit-clone.

 As someone who likes the concept of Reddit but dislikes how the site is run, I keep launching short lived side projects.